Iran’s supreme leader breaks silence on protests, blames US

-DUBAI, United Arab Emirates (AP) — Iran’s supreme leader Ayatollah Ali Khamenei responded publicly on Monday to the biggest protests in Iran in years, breaking weeks of silence to condemn what he called “rioting” and accuse the U.S. and Israel of planning the protests.
+DUBAI, United Arab Emirates (AP) — Iran’s supreme leader Ayatollah Ali Khamenei responded publicly on Monday to the biggest protests in Iran in years, breaking weeks of silence to condemn what he called “rioting” and accuse the United States and Israel of planning the protests.

+The unrest, ignited by the death of a young woman in the custody of Iran’s morality police, are flaring up across the country for a third week despite government efforts to crack down.
+On Monday, Iran shuttered its top technology university following an hours-long standoff between students and the police that turned the prestigious institution into the latest flashpoint of protests and ended with hundreds of young people arrested.

-Khamenei said he was “heartbroken” by the death of 22-year-old Mahsa Amini in the custody of Iran’s morality police, which set off the nationwide protests.
+Speaking to a cadre of police students in Tehran, Khamenei said he was “heartbroken” by the death of 22-year-old Mahsa Amini in police custody, calling it a “sad incident.”
 However, he sharply condemned the protests as a foreign plot to destabilize Iran, echoing authorities’ previous comments.

 “This rioting was planned,” he told a cadre of police students in Tehran.
 “These riots and insecurities were designed by America and the Zionist regime, and their employees.”

+Iran’s latest protest movement, which has produced some of the nation’s most widespread unrest in years, emerged as a response to Amini’s death after her arrest for allegedly violating the country’s strict Islamic dress code.
+However, it has grown into an open challenge to the Iranian leadership, with chants of “Death to the dictator,” echoing from the streets and balconies after dark.

+The demonstrations have tapped into a deep well of grievances in Iran, including the country’s social restrictions, political repression and ailing economy long strangled by American sanctions.
+Protests, with women burning their state-mandated headscarves and crowds chanting for the downfall of the ruling clerics, have continued in Tehran and far-flung provinces even as authorities have restricted internet access to the outside world and blocked social media apps.

-He described scenes of protestors ripping off their state-mandated headscarves and setting fire to mosques, banks and police cars as “not normal” and “unnatural.”
+In his remarks on Monday, Khamenei condemned scenes of protesters ripping off their hijabs and setting fire to mosques, banks and police cars as “actions that are not normal, that are unnatural.”

-His comments come as nationwide protests sparked by Amini’s death entered a third week despite the government’s efforts to crack down.
+Security forces have responded with tear gas, metal pellets and in some cases live fire, according to rights groups and widely shared footage, although the scope of the crackdown remains unclear.

-Iran’s state TV has reported the death toll from violent clashes between protesters and the security officers could be as high as 41, without providing details.
-Rights groups have given higher death tallies, with London-based Amnesty International saying it has identified 52 victims, including five women and at least five children.
+Iran’s state TV has reported the death toll from violent clashes between protesters and the security officers could be as high as 41.
+Rights groups have given higher death counts, with London-based Amnesty International saying it has identified 52 victims, including five women and at least five children.

 An untold number of people have been apprehended, with local officials reporting at least 1,500 arrests.

-Authorities have repeatedly blamed foreign countries and exiled opposition groups for fanning the unrest, without providing evidence.

-The protests over Amini’s death have tapped into a deep well of grievances in Iran, including the country’s surging prices, high unemployment, social restrictions and political repression.
-Demonstrations have continued in Tehran and far-flung provinces even as authorities have restricted internet access to the outside world and blocked social media apps.
+Security forces have picked up dozens of artists and activists who have voiced support for the protests, as well as dozens of journalists in the widening dragnet.
+Most recently on Sunday, authorities arrested Alborz Nezami, a reporter at an economic newspaper in Tehran.

+Khamenei said that those who foment unrest to “sabotage” the country deserve harsh prosecution and punishment.
+Young people who “come to the streets after excitement after watching something on the internet,” he added, should be “disciplined.”

+Most of the protesters appear to be under age 25, according to eyewitnesses — Iranians who have grown up with global isolation and severe Western sanctions linked to Iran’s nuclear program.
+Talks to revive the landmark 2015 nuclear deal have stalled for months, fueling public discontent as Iran’s currency declines in value and prices soar.

 As the new academic year began this week, students gathered in protest at universities across Iran, according to videos widely shared on social media, chanting slogans against the government and denouncing security forces’ clampdown on demonstrators.

-Universities in major cities including Isfahan in central Iran, Mashhad in the northeast and Kermanshah in the west have held protests featuring crowds of students clapping, chanting and burning state-mandated headscarves.
+Universities in major cities including Isfahan in central Iran, Mashhad in the northeast and Kermanshah in the west have held protests featuring crowds of students clapping, chanting and burning headscarves.

 “Don’t call it a protest, it’s a revolution now,” shouted students at Shahid Beheshti University in the capital of Tehran, as women took off their hijabs and set them alight, in protest over Iran’s law requiring women to cover their hair.